VOOV Dividend: Yield, Schedule, and What to Expect

 Short answer

-VOOV's approximate approximately 1.7% yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks S&P 500 Value Index and passes through the dividends of its holdings, typically quarterly, minus a 0.07% expense ratio.
+VOOV's approximate approximately 1.7% yield (as of early 2026) makes it a growth-first, low-yield fund, about $170 a year on a $10,000 position before tax.
+It tracks S&P 500 Value Index and passes through the income its holdings generate, usually quarterly, net of the 0.07% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; VOOV is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with Vanguard.

 How does the VOOV dividend work?

-VOOV holds the companies in S&P 500 Value Index, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.07% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+VOOV holds what is in S&P 500 Value Index, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.07% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The Vanguard S&P 500 Value ETF (VOOV) tracks the S&P 500 Value Index, which carves out the constituents of the S&P 500 that rank as value stocks based on three factors: book value to price, earnings to price, and sales to price.
 The result is a large-cap portfolio of roughly 440 holdings tilted toward financials, healthcare, energy, and consumer staples, with less weight in the high-growth technology names that dominate the broad S&P 500.
 VOOV is the value counterpart to Vanguard's VOOG growth ETF, and the two together cover the full S&P 500.
 With an expense ratio of 0.07% it is one of the cheapest ways to own the value slice of the U.S. large-cap market, and it pays a higher dividend yield than the growth side because value companies tend to return more cash to shareholders.
 The fund holds about $6.4 billion in assets and distributes income quarterly.